LSSTDESC/descqa/README.md

 2. Once you can access the catalogs, try to make some plots about things you are interested in.
 You can find [some ideas that have been proposed](https://github.com/LSSTDESC/descqa/labels/validation%20test), but you are more than welcome to come up with new ones!

 3. Now that you are able to make some plots, think about how to "validate" the catalogs (i.e., are there any observation/theory data that can be plotted on the same figure for comparison?
-How to decide whether a catalog is satisfacoty?)
+How to decide whether a catalog is satisfactory?)

 4. Now we can integrate your work into the [DESCQA web interface](https://portal.nersc.gov/project/lsst/descqa/v2/)!
 This step is slightly more involved, but you can follow [the instruction here](CONTRIBUTING.md).